tbatesdev/TimeChamberFitness/documentation/3-Business_Requirements/README.md

 ⦁	The user must be able to access their own profile page.
 The profile page should have the folowing user information: Email, Password, Payment Method, Shipping Address.

 ⦁	The user must be able to edit the following information: Email, Password, Payment Method, Shipping Address.
-⦁	The user's purchase history must be visible on this page.
+⦁	The user's order history must be visible on this page.
 The user's profile picture and username must also be visible on this page.